Box Office: 'The Nun' delivers best opening in 'Conjuring' series with heavenly $53.5 million

 LOS ANGELES (Variety.com) - “The Nun” had a divine opening weekend atop the North American box office.

 Warner Bros. dominated for the fifth weekend in a row as the latest installment in the “Conjuring” series launched with $53.5 million in 3,876 locations.
 That easily marks the best debut in the series, crushing 2013’s “The Conjuring,” which previously held the record with $41.8 million.
-It’s also the second-best September debut behind Warner Bros.
+It’s also the second-best September debut behind Warner Bros.’
 “It.”
 Overseas, “The Nun” generated a mighty $77.5 million for a global start of $131 million.

 Corin Hardy’s horror flick — starring Demian Bichir and Taissa Farmiga — broke a number of franchise records this weekend.
 It had the largest Thursday showing out of the five movies ($5.4 million), as well as the biggest opening day ($22.3 million).
 Imax screens accounted for $4.5 million of “The Nun’s” debut.